ztyyLV/barcode-reader-docs-mobile/programming/objectivec-swift/release-notes/ios-9.md

 #### Fixed

-- Fixed a bug that might change the hard binding UUID.
 - Fixed a bug that might cause a crash when using multiple threads for barcode decoding.

 #### Deprecated